KnowageLabs/Knowage-Documentation/chapter_3/create_new_dashboard/index.rst

 When clicking the editor for that widget appears.
 A widget's editor always has two sections, one for the data management and the other containing the list properties that can vary from one widget to another.
 The below table shows a further explanation.
 In particular properties summed up are relevant to Text widget.
-So taht, in the case of an Image widget among its settings we will find the Gallery property which does not belong to the Text widget.
+So that, in the case of an Image widget among its settings we will find the *Gallery* property which does not belong to the Text widget.
 All relevant settings will be furtherly described for each widget.